mdbergmann/cl-swbymabeweb/blogs/20230302---Polymorphism_and_Multimethods.md

 What is Polymorphism and what is it useful for?

 In OOP (Object-Oriented Programming) polymorphism is well-known.
-It allows to separate an interface from multiple implementation that can have different behaviour.
+It allows to separate an interface from multiple implementations that can have different behaviour.

 Polymorphism comes from the greek `polús` (many) and `morphe` (form).
 Multiple forms, makes sense.

-Unless a variable, defined as interface, is statically wired (using `new` in Java) the concrete object referenced by the variable is not known at compile time.
+Unless a variable, defined to an interface, is statically wired (using `new` in Java) the concrete object referenced by the variable is not known at compile time.
 So, which polimorphic method of the interface is called is determined at runtime.
 This is called _dynamic dispatch_.

 Let's make a simple example in Scala: